Particular/docs.particular.net/tutorials/nservicebus-101/lesson-3/tutorial.md

 ### Defining logical routes

-Routing is a function of the message transport, so all routing functionality is accessed from the method that defines the message transport, as shown in this example using the MSMQ transport:
+[**Message routing**](/nservicebus/messaging/routing.md) is a function of the message transport, so all routing functionality is accessed from the method that defines the message transport, as shown in this example using the MSMQ transport:

 snippet:RoutingSettings